 The Pediatric Infectious Disease fellowship program provides an intensive training experience in the care of children with infectious diseases.
 The goal of the program is to train excellent academic pediatric infectious disease specialists.
-Twelve months of training is devoted to intensive clinical training with service time covering the inpatient ward, PICU, and NICU at the Cleveland Clinic Children’s Hospital.
-The busy inpatient consult service provides exposure to a wide range of both general community acquired pediatric infectious disease problems such as meningitis, osteomyelitis and respiratory infectious as well as experience in the management of infections in patients with complicated surgical, neurosurgical, transplant and intensive care related infections.
+Twelve months of training is devoted to intensive clinical training with service time covering the inpatient ward, PICU, and NICU at the Cleveland Clinic Children’s, and two months at Metro Health Medical Center.
+The busy inpatient consult service provides exposure to a wide range of both general community acquired pediatric infectious disease problems such as infections in immune compromised host, meningitis, osteomyelitis and respiratory infectious as well as experience in the management of infections in patients with complicated surgical, neurosurgical, transplant and intensive care related infections.

-A rich didactic experience includes a weekly pediatric infectious disease conference and joint conferences and infectious disease rounds with adult infectious diseases.
-The Center for Pediatric Infectious Disease is well respected for their central role in pediatric education in the medical school curriculum, excellent teaching and clinical care.
-The members of the division have been recognized by the receipt of several recent distinguished teaching awards and are recognized by their peers as being among the best Pediatric Infectious Disease physicians in Cleveland.
+A rich didactic experience includes a weekly pediatric infectious diseases conference and joint conferences and infectious diseases rounds with adult infectious diseases.
+The Center for Pediatric Infectious Diseases is well respected for their central role in pediatric education in the medical school curriculum, excellent teaching and clinical care.
+The members of the group have been recognized by the receipt of several recent distinguished teaching awards.

 Members of the Center for Pediatric Infectious Diseases have both basic and clinical research interests: